 Tourism makes an important contribution to Australia's export earnings.
-In 2003-04, international visitors consumed \$17.3 billion worth of goods and services produced by the Australian economy.
-This represented 12.1% of the total exports of goods and services.
-While tourism exports grew quite strongly between 1997-98 and 2000-01, so did exports of other goods and services.
-However, in 2003-04 tourism exports increased by 4%, while total exports declined by 3% thus leading to an increase in the tourism share.
+In 2004-05, international visitors consumed \$18.3 billion worth of goods and services produced by the Australian economy.
+This represented 11.1% of the total exports of goods and services.
+This figure is consistent with the growth in export of goods and services for the whole economy in 2004-05 of 13.2%.